Last updated on May 7th, 2019

 “Breaking and entering” typically refers to the act of entering another person’s property with the intent of committing a crime.
 In the Virginia Code, this action is specifically referred to as “statutory burglary.”

-The Code broadly defines burglary as the act of breaking into any dwelling, or vehicle used as a dwelling, with the intent to commit a crime.
-“Burglary” can also include several other, more specific acts such as robbing a bank while armed with a deadly weapon.
+“Burglary” can also include several other, more specific acts, such as robbing a bank while armed with a deadly weapon.

 An important distinction is that the act of breaking and entering always refers to this specific burglary statute, regardless of whether the original intent was to commit a misdemeanor or a felony.
 The only difference lies in how they are punished.